stripe/smokescreen/README.md

 ### CLI
 Here are the options you can give Smokescreen:
 ```
    --help                                     Show this help text.
    --listen-ip IP                             listen on interface with address IP.
                                                 This argument is ignored when running under Einhorn. (default: any)
    --listen-port PORT                         listen on port PORT.
                                                 This argument is ignored when running under Einhorn. (default: 4750)
    --timeout DURATION                         Time out after DURATION when connecting. (default: 10s)
    --maintenance-file FILE                    Watch FILE for maintenance mode.
                                                 HTTP(S) requests to /healthcheck return 404 if the file's permissions are set to 000.
    --proxy-protocol                           Enable PROXY protocol support.
    --deny-range RANGE                         Add RANGE(in CIDR notation) to list of blocked IP ranges.
 Repeatable.
    --allow-range RANGE                        Add RANGE (in CIDR notation) to list of allowed IP ranges.
 Repeatable.
    --egress-acl-file FILE                     Validate egress traffic against FILE
    --statsd-address ADDRESS                   Send metrics to statsd at ADDRESS (IP:port). (default: "127.0.0.1:8200")
    --tls-server-bundle-file FILE              Authenticate to clients using key and certs from FILE
    --tls-client-ca-file FILE                  Validate client certificates using Certificate Authority from FILE
    --tls-crl-file FILE                        Verify validity of client certificates against Certificate Revocation List from FILE
    --danger-allow-access-to-private-ranges    WARNING: circumvent the check preventing client to reach hosts in private networks - It will make you vulnerable to SSRF.
    --error-message-on-deny MESSAGE            Display MESSAGE in the HTTP response if proxying request is denied
+   --disable-acl-policy-action POLICY ACTION  Disable usage of a POLICY ACTION such as "open" in the egress ACL
    --version, -v                              print the version
 ```

 ### Importing